p-mongodb/tenex/README.md

 ### Jira operations

+- More intelligent smart querying
+  - Text is matched in summary in addition to description
 - View tickets in a version, export list to Markdown for changelog drafting
 - Exclude ticket from being in changelog